 WordPress is not configured by default to use an SSL certificate, even though it's possible that your domain already has one.
 But if you follow these instructions, you should be able to set up the system on your own because it is a pretty easy and uncomplicated process.

 In case your domain does not already have an active SSL certificate, you can refer to our great guide on how to integrate such a certificate here: Let's Encrypt Guide.

 Once you are certain your SSL certificate is properly applied, please continue reading through this article.

-In this tutorial we will mostly discuss how to configure the plugin required for the SSL certificate.
-You will need to know of course how to install a plugin in your WordPress, however if you are not convinced that you are fully aware how this process should be handled please refer to another article from our WordPress series related to the management of your plugins.
+We'll mostly talk about setting up the plugin needed to use the SSL certificate.
+You will need to understand how to install a plugin in your WordPress; however, if you are unsure of how this procedure should be done, please see another post from our series on WordPress, related to the management of your plugins.

 To enable SSL for your WordPress, you will need to learn:

 Installing the plugin necessary to activate and configure your website's SSL will come first.
 If you log in to the WordPress admin area and go to Plugins → Add new, you can accomplish this quickly.

 The plugin's name, "Really Simple SSL," must be entered in the search box.